AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

     ardent opponent of universalism and authored a book on the subject in 1885, *The Doctrine of Endless Punishment.*

-[^67]: Allen, *Christian Thought*.
+[^67]: JW: Allen, *Christian Thought*.

-[^68]: The early Christians never transferred the rigidity of the Jewish
+[^68]: JW: The early Christians never transferred the rigidity of the
-    Sabbath to Sunday.
+    Jewish Sabbath to Sunday.
 Both Saturday and Sunday were observed religiously till towards the end of the second century---then Sunday alone was kept.
 Fasting and even kneeling in prayer was forbidden on Sunday with the early Christians.
 Ancient writers always mean